 - Establishing and maintaining goals, boundaries and/or personal accomplishments.

 Student counselling rate available with valid NUS ID only

 Contact email@example.com to request a free 20 minute Live Chat

 Your counsellor Isobel trained with Relate and the University of East Anglia, is a qualified practitioner and a registered member of British Association for Counselling and Psychotherapy.
 Isobel specialises in support for those experiencing difficulties in managing work-related and relationship issues.
 This might include explorations of communication patterns, working through the complexities of working relationships or even unpacking thoughts around self-belief and esteem.

-Counselling can be face-to-face, online or a combination of both.
 Any therapeutic approach to your sessions will be agreed together and will draw on theoretical models and techniques including systemic family counselling, psycho-dynamic counselling, person-centred counselling, cognitive behavioural therapy and focusing-oriented psychotherapy.
 To find out more visit the BACP directory or counselling directory pages.